 With dermal grafting, your California Skin Institute surgeon will go a step further and will transplant fibroblasts and collagen-rich cells under the scar, to help the body grow additional tissue and provide support faster.

 To do this, your board-certified surgeon will remove a small piece of skin from behind the ear, and will divide it into small portions that match the size of the scar.
 After subcision has been performed and the depressed acne scar has been separated from the underlying tissue, a small portion of the skin cells removed from behind the ear will be inserted under the skin.
 These cells are typically taken from the dermis, which is rich in collagen and fibroblasts, and will provide long term support for the healing process under the scar.

 The added benefit of dermal grafting versus standalone subcision is that the immediate improvements are more dramatic due to the added volume from the transplanted skin tissue.

 Dermal grafting is typically used to treat deep acne scars that cannot be addressed through laser skin resurfacing, chemical peels, or microdermabrasion.
 Although standalone subcision is also an effective acne scar treatment, dermal grafting produces improvement faster, due to the added benefit of transplanting skin cells into the treatment area.

 Is Dermal Grafting Safe?

-Yes, dermal grafting is very safe when performed by the highly trained providers at California Skin Institute.* Because we use your own skin cells, there is no chance of your body rejecting the transplanted tissue.*
+Yes, dermal grafting is very safe when performed by the highly trained surgeons at California Skin Institute.
+Because we use your own skin cells, there is no chance of your body rejecting the transplanted tissue.